datacarpentry/python-ecology-lesson/_episodes/01-starting-with-data.md

 weight             float64
 dtype: object
 ```

+All the values in a column have the same type.
+For example, months have type
+`int64`, which is a kind of integer.
+Cells in the month column cannot have
+fractional values, but the weight and hindfoot_length columns can, because they
+have type `float64`.
+The `object` type doesn't have a very helpful name, but in
+this case it represents strings (such as 'M' and 'F' in the case of sex).

 We'll talk a bit more about what the different formats mean in a different lesson.